osya/LERGFilesUpload/lerg_files_upload/README.rst

 LERG Files Upload
 ===============================

-App for LERG files uploads by admin and downloads by customers
+App for LERG files uploads by admin and downloads by customers.

+As though only admins will log in to this app the register link and register endpoint disabled.
+Admin login&password: admin:adminadmin

 Quickstart